cachebag/veX/README.md

 **veX** is a 2D platformer game built using C++ and the SFML library.

-## Requirements

-- C++17 or higher
-- SFML 2.5.1 or newer

-## Setup
-1. Clone the repository
-2. Install the required dependencies (SFML)
-3. Compile using your preferred IDE or command line

 ## Progress Check

 - [X] Basic player movement